LJjia/Code-On-MyMac/README.md

 # Code-On-MyMac
-Include some code in my Mac
+Mainly contain some code in my Mac
+Just write some code causal